MegaGlest/megaglest-source/docs/README.compiling-windows.txt

 little endian CPU.
 Compiling using the mingw32 toolset is experimental, which also allows for cross compiling.

-On debian systems please find license information in: /usr/share/common-licenses
+On Debian GNU/Linux systems please find license information in:
+/usr/share/common-licenses

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 2. Building and Installation

 2.1 Prerequesites

-The game depends on some tools and libraries to be present, before you can
+To build the game, the following tools and libraries must be present:
-start compiling it.
-Here's a list of them:

 * Microsoft Visual C++ Express 2010
 OR